wader/fq/doc/usage.md

 $
 ```

-Use Ctrl-D to exits, Ctrl-C to interrupt current evaluation.
+Use Ctrl-D to exit and Ctrl-C to interrupt current evaluation.

 ## Example usages